Conservative, Bloc leaders test positive

 OTTAWA — Conservative leader Erin O'Toole has tested positive for COVID-19.

-His positive result Friday evening came hours after Bloc Quebecois Leader Yves-Francois Blanchet issued a statement that he too had tested positive.
+O'Toole got the news late Friday, hours after Bloc Québécois Leader Yves-Francois Blanchet issued a statement that he too had tested positive.

-Both men will now be unable to attend next week's throne speech, with Blanchet required to isolate until at least Sept.
-26 and O'Toole until at least Oct.1.
+Both men will now be unable to attend next week's throne speech.

 O'Toole, who has been the Opposition leader for less than four weeks, was tested in Gatineau, Que., Thursday after one of his staffers tested positive.